Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 JSON EXAMPLE
 ```

-Now we've managed to collect our information from the device
+Now we've managed to collect our information from the device, our data from the routing table of our test device should be in the JSON format as can be seen above.

+Now we've got the data, it's a matter of building our logic to test for the exact conditions in our data structures.
+At this point the better you are at writing Python the better you're going to be here at writing efficent tests.
+The flexibility of the pyATS framework, for example before a change is about to be made you could take a baseline of specific criteria such as: Number of routes in the routing table, number of BGP neigbours, number of OSPF adjacencies, the number of entries in an ARP table or pretty much any other criteria you want to test against.
+Below is an example workflow for pre/post change validation that I've devised:

-## Exercise 4 - Implementing the pyATS test framework
+## Exercise 4 - Building custom tests and implementing the pyATS test framework

 Now we have an understanding of how we can profile and work with devices, it's time to look at how we can work the the actual test framework to tell us the user if a test has passed or failed.